Leaving Your Badge at the Door to Improve Health Data Exchanges: Part 1

 With every EHR (Electronic Health Record) enhancement or platform build-out, healthcare IT (HIT) vendors nationwide are working, sometimes scrambling, to enable interoperability.

-While efforts to adapt to this new state of healthcare technology may work on a local or granular level, however, it can also stymie the journey to nationwide interoperability.
+These efforts may work on a granular level, even for their local area; however, it also can slow the journey to nationwide interoperability.

 CommonWell Health Alliance is one organization that is making quicker strides to improve health data exchanges across the country.
 They believe that carrying out this critical task calls for altruistic collaboration from healthcare IT vendors, government entities, and hospitals themselves.
 In other words, they believe we should all “leave our badges at the door” to help improve patient care coordination.